abbreviatedman/react-monorepo/03-intermediate-react/3d-routing/lesson/directions.md

 - Choose React and then JavaScript from the following menus, using arrow keys and Enter/Return.

 - Install dependencies by entering `npm install` in the terminal.

+- Install React Router.
+In your terminal, type `npm i react-router-dom@6.29.0`.
+This will install the package into our project.

+- Handle a Vite/React-Router conflict by running `npm dedupe`.
+This will remove the conflicting package and allow React Router to work properly.

 - Run the app by typing `npm run dev` in the terminal.
 This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.